Migrate data pipelines

 Figure 6.
 An operational data pipeline that writes product prices into a PCM system.

 An operational data pipeline is a type of downstream process, whereas data pipelines implementing ETL, ELT, or CDC are upstream processes.
 Nevertheless, the tools used to implement both can overlap.
-For instance, you can use Dataflow to define and run all the data processing DAGs, standard SQL to define transformations that execute within BigQuery, and Cloud Composer to orchestrate the end-to-end flow of data.
+For instance, you can use Dataflow to define and run all the data processing DAGs, Google Standard SQL to define transformations that execute within BigQuery, and Cloud Composer to orchestrate the end-to-end flow of data.

 Choosing a migration approach